Looking for things to do in Kathmandu? Kathmandu is a wonderful city that’s both lively, noisy and filled with both history and shopping.

 In my opinion, Kathmandu’s locals were one of the reasons why I liked the city so much.
 It’s so amazing to see how happy the locals are, despite poverty and difficult circumstances.

 It’s the combination of the lovely atmosphere, the beautiful attractions, and the culture that makes Kathmandu such a memorable destination.
+Here are my best tips of things to do in Kathmandu as a tourist:

 Enjoy the view from Swayambhu